naofumi0115/PAV-Training/exercises/tut2.md

 | 3 | pav-training.local/users      |     => /users/index.php     |
 | 4 | pav-training.local/users/add  |     => /users/add/index.php     |

 So, you Route config will not work perfectly.
-It just run into you route configuration if user enter the url like No.1
+It just run into you route configuration if user enter the url like `No.1`

-To fix this issue, I have config to let Apache always forward the request from user to the index.php in root directory.
+To fix this issue, I have a configuration to let Apache always forward the request from user to the index.php in root directory.

 To do so, create `.htaccess` file at the root directory and put below content:
 ```conf